mikakallberg/Project-Portfolio-5-DRF/testing.md

 #
 - Testing done on profile:
    - Possible for superuser to edit user profile in UI
-      - Future testing to see if another regular user can change info on other users.
+      - Other non-superusers cannot change info on other users.
       - Testing done on profile 1, 3 and 5 after adding authentication.
 Testing also in logged out state.
 Only owner can access edit tool for profile
    -After refactoring:
       - test delete profile, successfull
       - No access to delete other users profiles